RedEdge967/MacOS-CSS/README.md

 ---
 ## What is macos-in-css
 - macos-css is my next version of [macOS-web.](https://github.com/RedEdge967/macOS-web)
+- Made in HTML5, CSS3 and Javascript
 ---
 ## Features
 - Time (Seconds also can be viewed)
 - Finder UI
 - Day and Night wallpapers (after 6pm, it turns in to night wallpaper)
 - Calender
 - Notification banner
 - Settings UI
 - Terminal
 - Apple Menu UI
 - A Messenger app UI
 - Right click (Only Refresh is available)
 - Lock screen
 - Log out/in user
 ---
 > #### 🛑 Password = 123
 ---